eriksjolund/podman-socket-activation/RestrictAddressFamilies.md

 ### Example: restrict a socket-activated echo server

-Let's see how we could use __RestrictAddressFamilies__  for a socket-activated echo server.
+Let's see how we could use __RestrictAddressFamilies__ for [socket-activate-echo](https://github.com/eriksjolund/socket-activate-echo/pkgs/container/socket-activate-echo), a simple echo server container that supports socket activation.
+See also the [Podman socket activation tutorial](socket_activation.md) for an introduction.

 If the `--pull=never` option is added to `podman run`, the echo server container will continue to work even with the very restricted setting